icann/rdap-conformance-tool/docs/std_95/general.md

 {
   "code": -10401,
   "value": "<URI>",
-  "message": "The scheme of the URI is not 'http' nor 'https'".
+  "message": "The scheme of the URI is not 'http' nor 'https'" }
-}
 ```
 3. The host of the URI shall pass the test Domain Name validation [[domainNameValidation]][id-domainNameValidation], IPv4 address validation [[ipv4Validation]][id-ipv4Validation] or IPv6 address validation [[ipv6Validation]][id-ipv6Validation].